Margaritaville Casino and Restaurant: History

 In March 2011, plans for the location won fast track approval from the city of Biloxi.
 On April 7, Buffett appeared before the Mississippi Gaming Commission and explained why the casino should be approved.
 Commissioners listened and then approved the project.

 On May 22, 2012, the Margaritaville Casino & Restaurant opened to the public, featuring 820 slot machines, 18 table games, two levels of dining decks, and a marina with waterside entertainment, food, and drinks.

 In June 2013, Margaritaville Biloxi became the first casino in Mississippi gaming history to offer outdoor gaming which includes three blackjack tables at LandShark Landing and Marina.

 In December 2013, Doug Shipley, President & CEO, announced that Margaritaville Biloxi would break ground on a new hotel facility in the spring with anticipated completion a year later.
 The new hotel would feature 250 rooms, including 170 deluxe guest rooms and 80 two- and three-bedroom suites.
 In addition, they would offer timeshare units through a major international partner.

 In July 2014, the casino announced that it would likely close by September, because of an unresolved dispute with the landlord that was blocking the financing needed to build the hotel.
 On September 15, 2014, Margaritaville Biloxi officially closed.

 The property was listed for sale in 2015 with an asking price of $18 million.

 In 2019, a new group of developers filed plans to reopen the casino as the Biloxi House at Point Cadet.
-Their $200-million project would add a 300-room hotel and various other amenities to the site.
+Their $200-million project was to add a 300-room hotel and various other amenities to the site.
+Those plans were canceled because of the coronavirus pandemic.

+In August 2023, after being closed for 9 years, the Margaritaville Casino & Restaurant complex was sold to MIC Limited, a company owned by businessman Harry Mohney who has opened Cat's Meow karaoke bars and Dick's Last Resort restaurants in New Orleans.
+Plans call for transforming the former Margaritaville Casino into an entertainment venue with restaurants and bars.